migtools/oadp-non-admin/docs/architecture.md

 ## OADP integration

-Normally, to ship a controller to users, the project would present the file created by `make build-installer` command (which contains Namespace, ServiceAccount, Deployment, etc, objects), to user to install the controller.
-But since NAC needs OADP operator to properly work, those Kubernetes objects are shipped within OADP operator.
+Normally, to ship a controller to users, the project would present the file created by `make build-installer` command (which include various Kubernetes objects, like Namespace, ServiceAccount, Deployment, etc), to user to install the controller.
+But since NAC needs OADP operator to properly work, those Kubernetes objects are shipped within OADP operator (and also Kubernetes objects in `config/samples/` folder).
+Because of this restriction, generated Kubernetes objects names and labels in `config/` folder, may need to be updated to match OADP operator standards (and avoid duplications).

-Because of this restriction, generated Kubernetes object names and labels in `config` folder, may need to be updated to match OADP operator standards.
+> **NOTE:** If needed, you can test NAC alone by running `make build-installer` and `oc apply -f ./dist/install.yaml`.
+You may want to customize namespace and container image in that file prior to deploying it to your cluster.

 NAC objects are included in OADP operator through `make update-non-admin-manifests` command, which is run in OADP operator repository.
 To run the command:
 - switch to OADP operator repository branch you want to update